First Reformed is a dynamic congregation with historic roots.

 Membership in the First Reformed Church is open to all.
 Classes are held on a regular basis to help orient people to the building, the leadership, and the programs of the church.
+New Member Class is on the first Sunday of the month at 3pm and meet in the church office.
 Call 377-2201 for more info.

-is provided through our Kinderwyk program staffed by professionals and members located on the first floor of the house next to the church at 10 North Church Street.
+is provided through our Kinderwyk program staffed by professionals and members located in Friendship Hall down stairs from the main sanctuary.
 Care is offered from 9:50am to noon every Sunday morning.

-Children through Junior High are invited to leave worship after the children’s message and go to church school until 11:20 on Sundays of the school year.
-From 11:15 to noon, activities are offered so that parents might attend the Sunday Forum.
+Children through Junior High are invited to leave worship after the children’s message and go to church school.
+From 10:15 to noon, activities are offered so that parents might attend the Sunday Forum.

 These classes prepare youth for entry into adulthood and membership in the church.